 For the Enicar MK Ia are two different hand versions known.
 The most prominent one is when minute and hour hand are formed like a sword, so called “gladius hands”.
 They are exclusive to the execution and are so far identfied with and without radium lume inside the hand (more on this topic here).
 The other one is known with the classic paddle hands, which is also used on later executions.

 The second hand is unpainted and straight.
 It sligrhly longer than the dial and goes over the bezel.

 The subdial hands are unpainted and also looking like tiny leafs.

-The MK Ia has one of the older, thin compressor crowns (6,15mm + 2,6mm).
-They are way smaller than the ones of the next references and are without the later Saturn logo.
+The MK Ia has one of the older, thin compressor crowns.
+They are way smaller than the ones of the later references and without the later Saturn logo.